 I think back, now, to all of the protests I had against going to travel and live in paradise.
 Thinking it was more expensive.
 Thinking I’d have nothing to do.
 Thinking I’d be bored.
 Thinking I needed to stay here and suffer in order to be a good leader.

-Now, I hear people say things like that when I tell them what I’m about to go do, and it makes me sad, because I can’t help but wonder if they’re not just doing what I was doing: lying to themselves so they don’t have to face the crippling fear of doing what they really, really, really want to do.
+Now, I hear people say things like that when I tell them what I’m about to go do, and it makes me sad, because I can’t help but wonder if they’re not just doing what I was doing: lying to themselves so they don’t have to face the crippling fear of doing what they really, truly want to do.

 So, here’s the beginning of a new chapter in my journey of self-discovery.
 I look forward to learning about peace of mind from cultures around the world that understand it more than I do.
 I look forward doing yoga on the beach, meditating to the sound of the ocean waves, and walking barefoot, feeling the sand between my toes and the sun on my back.
 I look forward to paying the locals more than they’d ever expect to be paid, and seeing that light in their eyes.
 I look forward to learning about my true nature from the nature all around me.
 I look forward to not knowing where I’ll be going next year or the year after that.
 I look forward to being a better role model and a better leader who has the energy and courage to follow her own inner call.
 I look forward to the self-respect that will inevitably flow from my spirit, knowing that I did what I wanted, even though it didn’t seem like the most logical thing.